RaphaelIT7/gmod-holylib/README.md

 #### EntityList CreateEntityList()
 Creates a new EntityList.

+#### EntityList CreateEntityListFromGlobal()
+Creates a new EntityList containing all entities the internal global entity list contains<br>

 #### table GetGlobalEntityList()
 Returns all entities that are in the global entity list.<br>